AdrianSkar/markdown/fcc_guide.md

 ---
-title: Practice comparing different values
+title: Comparison with the inequality operator
 ---
-## Practice comparing different values
+## Comparison with the inequality operator

 ### Problem explanation:
-· _Modify the function so that it returns "Equal" only when the values are **strictly** equal._
+· _Add the inequality operator `!=` in the `if` statement so that the function will return "Not Equal" when `val`is not equivalent to `99`._

 #### Hint 1
 Remember from last exercises that _unlike the equality operator, which attempts to convert both values being compared to a common type, the strict equality operator does not perform a type conversion._<sup><a href="#cite1">1</a></sup>